Develop your Skills and Interests

-Clinical Work (Physician, dentist, optometry, therapist, nurse, physician's assistant, veterinary etc.,) - a degree in biology lays a solid foundation for any medical career.
-Students interested in further medical training have the option of joining JBU's pre-medical program.
+Clinical Work (Physician, dentist, optometry, therapist, nurse, physician's assistant, veterinary, etc.) - A degree in biology lays a solid foundation for any medical career.
+Students interested in further medical training have the option of joining JBU's Pre-Health Professions Program.

 Missions or Humanitarian Work - Students can easily use their knowledge in biology for non-profit organizations that deal with agricultural, ecological or environmental community development.

 Ecology - Students majoring in biology may wish to pursue a career in ecology or related fields.
 Forestry, environmental management, renewable energy or environmental research are all possible options for those interested in the field of ecology.

 Graduate School - Many graduates of biology choose to continue their studies in a field of particular interest with graduate degrees.